caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-nw-align-method.md

 So there you have it - a first (real) action in our QIIME 2 plugin. ✅

-As a next step, let's make this a little more user-friendly by defining a {term}`Visualizer` that will let us look at the outcome of our pairwise alignment directly, without having to export it from QIIME 2.
+As a next step, let's make this a little more user-friendly by [adding a {term}`Visualizer`](add-alignment-visualizer) that will let us look at the outcome of our pairwise alignment directly, without having to export it from QIIME 2.

 ## An optional exercise